Actyx/Actyx/web/developer.actyx.com/docs/os/guides/building-apps.md

 description: "An example app"
 settingsSchema: ./settings-schema.json

-# Here we have define the app type
+# Here we define the app type
 type: docker

 # This one property is specific to apps of type `docker`